 (2) data from samples collected from a public water supply as defined in section 144.382, subdivision 4.

-(c) The Department of Agriculture may disclose data collected under paragraph (a) if the Department of Agriculture determines that there is a substantive threat to human health and safety or to the environment, or to aid in the law enforcement process.
-The Department of Agriculture may also disclose data with written consent of the subject of the data.
+(c) The Department of Agriculture or the University of Minnesota may disclose data collected under paragraph (a) if the Department of Agriculture or the University of Minnesota determines that there is a substantive threat to human health and safety or to the environment, or to aid in the law enforcement process.
+The Department of Agriculture or the University of Minnesota may also disclose data with written consent of the subject of the data.